openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ### Public-Key Encrypted Session Key Packets (Packet Type ID 1) {#ecc-mlkem-pkesk}

-The algorithm-specific fields consists of the output of the encryption procedure described in {{ecc-mlkem-encryption}}:
+The algorithm-specific fields consist of the output of the encryption procedure described in {{ecc-mlkem-encryption}}:

  - A fixed-length octet string representing an ECDH ephemeral public key in the format associated with the curve as specified in {{ecc-kem}}.